Brawlence/SIR/README.md

 ## Planned features and TODO ##
 - Implement an 'Options' page (page action) and store persistent user options
-- Add yande.re, danbooru to the list of supported sites
+- Add yande.re to the list of supported sites
-- Further refactor the tag parser code

 ## Known bugs ##
 - *Twitter* - in the timeline, unrelated tags are fetched from the whole page.
 Please save from individual post page for now.